Marketing

 The tech that you use matters in virtual and hybrid marketing events

-Having the perfect microphone and webcam for webinars and webcasts is critical for its success.
+Having the perfect event technology is critical for a successful virtual event experience.
 In fact, Markletic shared early this year that 70% of their surveyed marketers agree that having a quality microphone is crucial for these events.
 A good camera is also important according to 60% of the surveyed people.

 A marketing event usually improves the perception of the brand among attendees